mahdieh-ka/TMDetector-sample-data/README.md

 # Citation request
 If you use the dataset, please cite at least one of these articles:

-[1] Kamalian, M., & Ferreira, P. (2022, May).
-FogTMDetector-Fog Based Transport Mode Detection using Smartphones.
+[1] FogTMDetector-Fog Based Transport Mode Detection using Smartphones.
 In 2022 IEEE 6th International Conference on Fog and Edge Computing (ICFEC) (pp. 9-16).
 IEEE.

 [2] FOGFLEET: Fog-Level Federated Transfer Learning for Adaptive Transport Mode Detection, publishing soon on IC2E conference, 2024.